Aliases for DDX39B Gene

 GeneCards Summary for DDX39B Gene

-DDX39B (DEAD-Box Helicase 39B) is a Protein Coding gene.
-Diseases associated with DDX39B include Plasmodium Vivax Malaria.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include nucleic acid binding and hydrolase activity.
+DDX39B (DExD-Box Helicase 39B) is a Protein Coding gene.
+Diseases associated with DDX39B include Plasmodium Vivax Malaria and Malaria.
+Among its related pathways are mRNA Splicing - Major Pathway and Influenza A. GO annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is DDX39A.

 UniProtKB/Swiss-Prot for DDX39B Gene